Burger2D/FlyQ/JOURNAL.md

 ### Camera DVR
 ![Image 1](https://cdn10.bigcommerce.com/s-m8o52p/products/284/images/1105/RUNCAM-DVR-S-700__61064.1545124056.500.750.jpg?c=3)
-It is a RunCam Mini FPV DVR, fits right in budget.
+It is a RunCam Mini FPV DVR, fits right in the budget.
+It was meh, i didn't quite like it as it can't record in HD but I guess for that price it's the best I can get.

 ### Camera
 ![Buy Caddx Ant Lite Analog Camera at Best Price](https://caddxfpv.com/cdn/shop/products/AnalogFPVCameraCaddxAnt2.jpg?v=1616109799&width=1800)
 It's a Caddx Ant Lite Analog Camera (FPV Cycle Edition) (4:3), cheapest while having great quality.
 Its cheap, at this price point it's hard to beat.
 Great for this build.
+This is cool, cheap and probably not the camera for drones so would need to hack it for it to work with the FC and VTx.

 Spent a lot of time reading the ELRS and INAV docs.
 Also got help from the Oscar Liang blog.
 Spent some time researching batteries.